 Students may fulfill this requirement by choosing from a suite of elective options and are encouraged to meet with their advisors to create a coherent study plan.

-exploration from Textiles and Materials.
-In class, students further develop their 2D and 3D skills and practices within the context of the discipline and move toward competency in the application of design and
+from Textiles and Materials.
+In class, students further develop their 2D and 3D skills and practices within the context of the discipline and move toward competency in the application of design and research processes while

-effective and compelling design and technical presentations that reflect their own evolving design identity across multiple platforms.
-Printing methods are discussed to enable students to develop an analog ideology in various media and materials,
+and compelling design and technical presentations that reflect their own evolving design identity across multiple platforms.
+Printing methods are discussed to enable students to develop an analog ideology in various media and

 of brand identity and user contexts.
 Consideration is given to the visual curation of the fashion process in terms of personal identity, communication, and brand messaging.